 Frost is a Baby Boomer and a master fitness trainer.
 He goes in-depth on what it takes to age well not only fitness-wise but also in changing your lifestyle to live better and age slower.
 His book includes strength training, improving balance to prevent falling or accidents, eating healthy food, reducing aches and pains, sleeping better, and mental health.

 I found it to be very much in congruence with my philosophy of smart eating and keeping your body moving.
 He’s been more successful than I have in staying fit overall.
 I can stand to lose a few – or more – pounds, but all his advice is reasonable, safe, and makes plenty of sense.

 He does this with a sense of humor, bordering on corny but you will glean excellent tips from his content.

 If you go to his website, wellpastforty.com, he notes that Robert Frost and Ralph Waldo Emerson are relatives but he isn’t personally related to either.
 Still, his parents gave him a combination of their names.
 If you listen to his book on audio, you can download the resources that go along with the hard copy book on his website here.

-As a voice over actor myself, who does not record audiobooks because my voice sounds like an 8-year old, I am pleased at all the work this has generated for voice over actors, with normal voices, especially during these trying times.
+As a voice over actor myself, who does not record audiobooks because my voice sounds like an 8-year old, I am pleased with all the work this has generated for voice over actors, especially during these trying times.
 That and the fact that they usually sound better than most authors who have never trained as actors.

 When you sit and read a book you can take your time, mark pages, highlight phrases you like, and let what you’re reading sink in.
 It’s easy to get distracted when you’re listening to a book being read.
-However, the fact that you can still keep moving has it’s advantages for your health.
+However, the fact that you can keep moving while you listen has its advantages for your health.

 So, how about you?
 Would you rather sit and read a book or listen to it on audio?
 Please leave a comment below.